Guide to Espiritu Santo, Vanuatu’s Unspoken Paradise

 Getting Around Espiritu Santo

-Taxi –Taxis are the quickest way of getting to your destination, but are very expensive for Vanuatu.
-Expect a one way fare from Luganville to Lonnoc Beach or Port Olry to cost between 4000 and 8000 VTU.
+Taxis are the quickest way of getting to your destination but are quite expensive.
+Expect a one-way fare from Luganville to Lonnoc Beach or Port Olry to cost between 4000 and 8000 vatu (USD 30-60).
 Taxis can be recognized by the red T or PT on the number plate.

 Pick Up Truck

-Vehicles head south in the morning before midday, and return north in the afternoon after midday.
+Pick-ups normally head south in the morning before midday and return north in the afternoon after midday.
 You will not have much luck trying to do it the other way around.
-If catching a ride north from Luganville you best chance is to wait at the main petrol station opposite the unity store.
+If catching a ride north from Luganville your best chance is to wait at the main petrol station opposite the unity store.

 There are very limited vehicles after dark, so plan to get around in daylight hours.

-Hire cars are available at the Espiritu Hotel in Luganville for 10,000 vatu per day.
+Hire cars are available at the Espiritu Hotel in Luganville for 10,000 Vatu (USD 80) per day.
 With a hire car, you can access the sealed roads from Luganville to Port Olry, but cannot take these cars off-road.
-If you break the rules, there is a 75,000 VTU penalty.
+If you break the rules, there is a 75,000 Vatu penalty.

 A hire car is the best option if you have a group of people that want to explore the east coast for a day.